miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Electrons move from the minus to the plus pole.
 However, electrical engineers always label the flowing direction of the current to be from the plus to the minus pole.
 This representation called the "conventional representation" arose, because early scientists did not know whether the protons or the electrons are moving, and made the wrong guess.
 Because all formulars of that are used today build upon the wrong flow direction of the current, we still have to use the conventional representation.

+#### Direct Current vs. Alternating Current
+The current that we described here is also called direct current (DC).
+In DC, current is flowing in one-direction only.
+When designing our own flight computer, we will almost always be using DC current.

+However, there is another form that you should have heard of an understand, which is called alternating current.
+The current coming from the power grid is AC.
+In fact, almost all of your consumer devices will be powered by AC.
+As the name suggests, the current changes periodically in direction and amplitude in the form of a sine wave.
+The frequency with which this change happens is called the AC power supply frequency.
+You probably already have heard that in most of Europe it is 50Hz (50 times per second), while in the US it is 60Hz (60 times per second).
+This is also why Europe consumer devices are not necessarily compatible with the devices in the US.
 #### Summary
 So, atoms can bond with each other to form a bigger structure.
 Metals bond with metals through a metallic bond.